FredrikVullum/SteamConnectionInfo/README.md

 **IMPORTANT**

-Steam Connection Info only works with games that utilize the older [SteamNetworking](https://partner.steamgames.com/doc/api/ISteamNetworking) API.
+SteamConnectionInfo only works with games that utilize the older [SteamNetworking](https://partner.steamgames.com/doc/api/ISteamNetworking) API.

 I plan on adding support for the newer [SteamNetworkingMessages](https://partner.steamgames.com/doc/api/ISteamNetworkingMessages) API in the future.